-Known as one of the most courteous and modest peace officers who ever worked in the lawless town of Tombstone, William “Billy” Breakenridge however, was not to be trifled with.
+Known as one of the most courteous and modest peace officers who ever worked in the lawless town of Tombstone, William “Billy” Breakenridge, however, was not to be trifled with.

 Around 1876, he headed for Arizona Territory, ending up in Tombstone by 1880.
 There, he went to work for Sheriff Johnny Behan.
 That same year, he was also appointed as a U.S. Deputy Marshal, a position he would hold until 1889.
 This designation gave him more authority than what was allowed by Cochise County, helping him to become one of Tombstone’s most effective lawmen.

 Though he put several outlaws in the Boot Hill cemetery, Breakenridge used a gun only as a last resort.
 But, when necessary, use it he would, in a fast and accurate manner.
-Before long, his skills with a gun earned him a reputation as a lethal gunfighter and few outlaws even challenged him.
+Before long, his skills with a gun earned him a reputation as a lethal gunfighter, and few outlaws even challenged him.

 He was present in Tombstone during the famous Gunfight at the O.K.
 Corral.
-He was said to have been on friendly terms with the Clanton faction, and of course, working under Johnny Behan, is generally perceived to have sided with those opposing the Earps.
+He was said to have been on friendly terms with the Clanton faction, and of course, working under Johnny Behan, he is generally perceived to have sided with those opposing the Earps.
 Many years later, when he wrote his memoirs, he would say that Wyatt Earp was a desperate character.

-Later James McClintock would become one of Arizona’s official historians, writing the three volume book series, Arizona: The Youngest State, of which many excerpts appear here on Legends of America’s pages.
+Later, James McClintock would become one of Arizona’s official historians, writing the three-volume book series Arizona: The Youngest State, of which many excerpts appear here on Legends of America’s pages.

-Breakenridge would eventually return to “looking after the peace,” when he accepted a position as a detective with the Southern Pacific Railroad.
+Breakenridge would eventually return to “looking after the peace” when he accepted a position as a detective with the Southern Pacific Railroad.

-When the ex-lawman was in his seventies, he began to write his memoirs which includes the lawless days in Tombstone, the Gunfight at the O.K.
+When the ex-lawman was in his seventies, he began to write his memoirs, including the lawless days in Tombstone, the Gunfight at the O.K.
 Corral, numerous accounts with outlaws and Indians, and his days working for the railroad.
 In 1928, his book, Helldorado: Bringing the Law to the Mesquite, was published.
 Wyatt Earp and his wife Josie would become major critics of the book, claiming that much of what Breakenridge wrote was biased and more fiction than fact.
 Regardless, it gained Tombstone enough interest that citizens created Helldorado Days, still celebrated annually in October, commemorating the famous gunfight.

-Three years after his book was published, the Arizona pioneer and lawman would die in Tucson, Arizona on January 31, 1931.
+Three years after his book was published, the Arizona pioneer and lawman would die in Tucson, Arizona, on January 31, 1931.
 Before his death, Breakenridge said he would gladly do it all again.